Men's health: Prevent the top threats

 Don't wait to visit the doctor until something is seriously wrong.
-Your doctor can be your best ally for preventing health problems.
+Your doctor can be your best ally for maintaining health and preventing disease.
 Follow your doctor's treatment recommendations if you have health issues, such as high cholesterol, high blood pressure or diabetes.
-Also, ask your doctor about when you should have cancer screenings, immunizations and other health evaluations.
+Also, ask your doctor about when to have preventive care such as cancer screenings, vaccinations and other health evaluations.

 What else puts you at risk?

 Motor vehicle accidents are another common cause of death among men.
 To stay safe on the road, wear your seat belt.
 Follow the speed limit.
-Don't drive under the influence of alcohol or any other substances, and don't drive while sleepy.
+Never drive under the influence of alcohol or any other substances, and don't drive distracted or while sleepy.

 Suicide is another leading men's health risk.
 An important risk factor for suicide among men is depression.
 If you have signs and symptoms of depression — such as feeling sad or worthless and a loss of interest in normal activities — talk to your doctor.
 Treatment is available.
-If you're contemplating suicide, call for emergency medical help or go the nearest emergency room.
+If you're contemplating suicide, call the National Suicide Prevention Lifeline (800-273-8255), call 911 or your local emergency number, or go to the nearest emergency room.

 The bottom line